sccn/sccn.github.io/others/Running_EEGLAB_on_Octave.md

 Download the latest version of Octave from [this page](https://www.gnu.org/software/octave/download.html).
 EEGLAB has been best tested using Octave 6.1 on Windows but might also run on later versions and other platforms.
 We recommend the Octave installer for Windows, which has all toolboxes (signal processing, statistics, etc...) pre-installed.
-For Mac, you might also want to install gnu-tar to be able to uncompress Octave packages (brew install gnu-tar).

 ### Optional octave settings

 To avoid having Octave show warning messages constantly, change the startup option and add "--traditional --brainless --quiet" (on Windows, select the Octave icon's property, and add the following options to the *Target* field).